specklesystems/speckle-model-checker-ui/README.md

 5. **Real-time Validation**: Input validation can be performed as rules are created
 6. **Version Control**: Potential to add version history for rule sets
 7. **Advanced Features**: Framework for adding rule templates, testing, and more
+8. **Speckle Integration**: Seamless authentication with existing Speckle accounts

 ## Next Steps

 To fully implement this proof of concept:

-1. Complete the Firebase configuration with your project details
+1. Complete the Firebase configuration with your project and Speckle app details
+2. Set up secure environment variables for the Speckle APP_ID and APP_SECRET
-2. Implement the remaining API endpoints in Cloud Functions
+3. Implement the remaining API endpoints in Cloud Functions
-3. Add proper error handling and input validation
+4. Add proper error handling and input validation
-4. Add unit tests for critical functionality
+5. Add unit tests for critical functionality
-5. Consider additional features like rule templates or testing against sample objects
+6. Consider additional features like rule templates or testing against sample objects

-This implementation provides a solid foundation for replacing Google Sheets while maintaining compatibility with the existing Speckle Checker function.
+This implementation provides a solid foundation for replacing Google Sheets while maintaining compatibility with the existing Speckle Checker function and adding seamless Speckle authentication.